Recorder (musical instrument): Coordination

 The player must coordinate fingers and tongue to align articulations with finger movements.
 In normal play, articulated attacks should align with the proper fingering, even in legato passages or in difficult finger transitions and the fingers move in the brief silence between the notes (silence d'articulation) created by the stoppage of the air by the tongue.

 Both fingers and the breath can be used to control the pitch of the recorder.
 Coordinating the two is essential to playing the recorder in tune and with a variety of dynamics and timbres.
 On an elementary level, breath pressure and fingerings must accord with each other to provide an in-tune pitch.
-As an example of a more advanced form of coordination, a gradual increase in breath pressure combined with the shading of holes, when properly coordinated, results in an increase in volume and change in tone color without a change in pitch.
+As an example of a more advanced form of coordination, a gradual increase in breath pressure combined with the shading of holes, when properly coordinated, results in an increase in volume and change in tone colour without a change in pitch.
 The reverse is possible, decreasing breath pressure and gradually lifting fingers.